 Why is this the case?
 Well, Linux is an open-source software, which means that it’s completely free and transparent for all of its users.
 It also has superior customization options and enormous community support.
 Its security is also one of its most vital features, which is far from insignificant.

 All of this, combined, makes Linux into a force to be reckoned with.
-Here are the top 23 Linux usage statistics to show you just how massive this operating system is in 2020.
+Here are the top 24 Linux usage statistics for 2021 to show you just how massive this operating system.

 Top 7 Linux Users Statistics (Editor’s Pick)